ehrrsn7/procedural-programming/cpp/Unit-0/README.md

 <tbody>
 <tr>
 <td style="border: 2px solid #4f81bd; vertical-align: top">

-// 4
+<p>// 4</p>

-Every  block  of  related  code  is surrounded by “curly braces”.
+<p>Every  block  of  related  code  is
+surrounded by “curly braces”.</p>

-All functions encapsulate their code with curly braces.
+<p>All functions encapsulate their
+code with curly braces.</p>
 </td>
 <td width="2px" style="padding: 0"></td>
 <td style="border: 2px solid #4f81bd; vertical-align: top">

-// 5
+<p>// 5</p>

-This line actually does the work for this program.
+<p>This line actually does the work for this program.</p>

-We are “piping” the text “`Hello  World!`” to the output function called `cout`.
+<p>We are “piping” the text “`Hello  World!`” to the output
+function called `cout`.</p>
 </td>
 <td width="2px" style="padding: 0"></td>
 <td style="border: 2px solid #4f81bd; vertical-align: top">

-// 6
+<p>// 6</p>

-The  `return`  statement  lets  us exit  the  function.
-Here  we  are leaving  the  return  code  of  0.
+<p>The  `return`  statement  lets  us
+exit  the  function.
+Here  we  are leaving  the  return  code  of  0.</p>

-`Code = 0`: No Error
+<p>`Code = 0`: No Error</p>

-`Code > 0`: Increasing Severity
+<p>`Code > 0`: Increasing Severity</p>
 </td>
 </tr>
 </tbody>
 </table>

 **IOSTREAM**: This simple program has two parts to the header.
 The first part indicates that the `iostream` library will be used.
 The `iostream` library contains many useful tools that we will be using in every program this semester, including the ability to display text on the screen.
 There are other libraries we will be introduced to through the course of the semester, including `iomanip`, `cassert`, and `fstream`.

 **NAMESPACE**: The second line of code in the header indicates we are to be using the shorthand version of  the  tools  rather  than  the  longer  and  more  verbose  versions.
 This semester we will always have “using namespace std;” at the top of our programs, though in CS 165 we will learn when this may not be desirable.

 **CURLY BRACES**: All the instructions or statements in a C++ program exist in functions.
 The `{}`s (called “curly braces”) denote where the function begins and ends.
 Most programs have many functions, though initially  our  programs  will  only  have  one.
 Back  to  our  recipe  analogy,  a  program  with  many  functions  is similar to a recipe having sub-recipes to make special parts (such as the sauce).
 The functions can be named most anything, but there must be exactly one function called `main()`.
 When a program begins, execution starts at the head of `main()`.

 **COUT**: The first instruction in the program indicates that the text “Hello world” will be displayed on the screen.
 We will learn more about how to display text on the screen, as well as how to do more complex and powerful tasks later in the semester (Chapter 1.1).

 **RETURN**:  The  last  statement  in  this  example  is  the  return  statement.
 The  return  statement  serves  two purposes.
 The first is to indicate that the function is over.
 If, for example, a return statement is put at the beginning of a function, all the statements after return will not be executed.
 The second purpose is to send

 <p style="text-align: right; font-size: .75em;">
 Procedural Programming in C++